johnboiles/projects/plumbing.md

 ### PEX

 I went with PEX-A tubing.
 I used 3/4" from the main entry into the house, and then 1/2" to the individual zones.
-PEX-A is really neat, you use a special tool that stretches the PEX-A tubing, you then attach it to a PEX-A fitting, and slowly the tubing contracts around the fitting, creating a simple but sturdy seal.
+PEX-A (sold by Uponor as AquaPex) is really neat, you use a special tool that stretches the PEX-A tubing, you then attach it to a PEX-A fitting, and slowly the tubing contracts around the fitting, creating a simple but sturdy seal.
 It was an absolute joy to use.
-Because the pipe is stretched wider, the fittings are able to have an inner diameter about the same size as the inner diameter of the tubing itself, so there's less impedence to the water flow.
+Because the pipe is stretched wider when connecting to fittings, the fittings are able to have an inner diameter about the same size as the inner diameter of the tubing itself, so there's less impedence to the water flow.

-In the walls, there was already PEX-B tubing.
-PEX-B does not support the expansion fittings, so I needed to adapt PEX-A to PEX-B. The officially supported way, according to Uponor (the main manufacturer of PEX-A) is to go from `PEX-A` -> `PEX-A expansion to threaded fitting` -> `threaded fitting to PEX-B compression fitting` -> `PEX-B`.
+From a prior remodel, there was already PEX-B tubing in the interior walls going to the fixtures.
+PEX-B does not work with expansion fittings, so I needed to adapt PEX-A to PEX-B. Ideally there would exist a PEX-B compression to PEX-A expansion adapter fitting, but I wasn't able to find a part like that.
+The officially supported way, according to Uponor is to go from `PEX-A` -> `PEX-A expansion to threaded fitting` -> `threaded fitting to PEX-B compression fitting` -> `PEX-B`.
 This seemed way too complex (and expensive!).
-Instead, I just go PEX-B compression fittings and a PEX-B compression tool.
+Instead, I just used PEX-B compression fittings and a PEX-B compression tool.
 These use a smaller diameter fitting that fits inside the tubing (without expansion) and then a copper ring that fits around the tubing.
 The copper ring is compressed with a special tool to squeeze the tubing to the fitting.
-While not officially supported by the manufacturer for PEX-A it works just fine.
+While not officially recommended by Uponor, it works just fine for PEX-A.

 See also:
 * [Video about pex fitting options](https://youtu.be/PaouJskWAXc).